-District 4-A1 has started a “Publicity Committee” that meets monthly to help promote “Lions”.
+District 4-A1 has a “Marketing Team” that meets monthly to help promote Lions.
 Check out this section for ideas to help your club become the best it can be!
 Questions?
 Email firstname.lastname@example.org

 Here are some ideas to publicize your club and your events and fundraisers – and maybe get more members along the way!

-NOTE: The District Media List is a Spreadsheet, divided into our four Zones, that contains several “Pages” listed as tabs at the bottom of the document: Newspapers, Magazines, Television, Radio Stations, Websites, Misc., and Facebook / Blogs.
-If you have information to add, email email@example.com
+NOTE: The District Media List is a spreadsheet, divided into our four zones, that contains several “pages” listed as tabs at the bottom of the document: Newspapers, Magazines, Television, Radio Stations, Websites, Misc., and Facebook / Blogs.
+If you have information to add, email it to: email@example.com

 Publicity Ideas from Facebook, etc.